phpbb/chameleon/docs/css-specificity.md

 It is often suggested that developers who choose not to use IDs in CSS merely don’t understand how specificity works.
 This is as incorrect as it is
-offensive: no matter how experienced a developer you are, this behaviour cannot be circumvented; no amount of knowledge will make an ID less specific.
+offensive: no matter how experienced a developer you are, this behavior cannot be circumvented; no amount of knowledge will make an ID less specific.

 Opting into this way of working only introduces the chance of problems